OsmanyARdx/LightWeight/README.md

 # Competition
 ![](LightWeight/competition.png) <br />
 LightWeight offers a financially responsible solution for college students looking to improve their fitness <br />
+Other apps require a subscription for ad-free fitness <br />

 # Screens
 ![](LightWeight/Screenshot_1.png)